 It is difficult to draw general conclusions about the productivity effects of land reforms from the information in Table 1 given that such reforms differ in a variety of dimensions.
 Instead of examining a number of land reforms, our approach in this paper is to quantitatively assess the effects of a particular land reform by focusing on the institutional detail of that reform and using detailed micro data.
 We study the 1988 land reform in the Philippines, known as the Comprehensive Agrarian Reform Program (CARP).
-Its enabling law was the Comprehensive Agrarian Reform Law (CARL) or Republic

-1World Census of Agriculture, Food and Agricultural Organization (FAO) of the United Nations.
-The World Census of Agriculture collects data on the number of agricultural holdings and land area in holdings classified by size in hectares.
+Its enabling law was the Comprehensive Agrarian Reform Law (CARL) or Republic Act (RA) 6657.
+The objective of the law was to give land to the tiller and deliver a more equitable distribution of land (DAR, 2006).
+To achieve these objectives, the reform imposed a ceiling on all agricultural holdings and redistributed the land in excess of the ceiling.
+The retention limit was 5 hectares for any landowner with land holdings above this limit.
+Landowners above the ceiling could award up to 3 hectares of land to a child as long as the child was at least 15 years of age at the time the law was enacted and was actually working the land.
+For a beneficiary of the land reform (recipient of land) the maximum permitted size was 3 hectares (Saulo-Adriano, 1991).
+To qualify as a beneficiary a farmer had to be landless or a smallholder and be willing to cultivate the land.

-2That average farm size increases over time is strongly supported by the data, for example by examining the trends in average farm size of today's developed economies: in the United States, average farm size increased almost 4-fold over 1880 - 1997 and in Canada more than 7-fold over 1871 - 2006.
+&lt;sup>2That average farm size increases over time is strongly supported by the data, for example by examining the trends in average farm size in developed economies.
+Average farm size increased almost 4-fold between 1880 and 1997 in the United States and more than 7-fold between 1871 and 2006 in Canada.